mbn-code/mbn-code/README.md

 # Hi there! 👋

-I'm [mbn](https://github.com/CollinEdward), a 17-year-old programmer hailing from the beautiful country of Denmark 🇩🇰.
+I'm [mbn](https://github.com/CollinEdward), a programmer who is 17 years old, from Denmark 🇩🇰.

+.

 🚀 **About Me**